Assistance dog trainers work for charitable organisations who train dogs to help people with disabilities gain more independence.

 - This is a small profession and entry is competitive.

-- Entry requirements can vary depending on the organisation, ranging from 4 Highers through to a degree, a qualification in dog behaviour, or experience in training dogs.
+- Entry requirements can vary depending on the organisation, ranging from subjects at National 5, including English and Maths, and Highers through to a degree.
+Qualifications in dog behaviour, or experience in training dogs is also useful.
 Check individual employers for details.

 - Courses in animal care or animal management are relevant.

 - Experience of working with dogs (paid or voluntary) is essential, such as volunteering at a rescue centre or working in a kennels.

 - Experience of working with people with disabilities is beneficial.